alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Operation/BatteryStatus-v1.md

-# org.alljoyn.SmartSpaces.Operation.BatteryLevel version 1
+# org.alljoyn.SmartSpaces.Operation.BatteryStatus version 1

 ## Theory of Operation

-This interface provides capability to represent qualitative remaining battery level.
-Remaining battery can be displayed by qualitative level like "Low, Med, High".
+This interface provides capability to represent remaining battery status.
+The battery status would be displayed as quantitative remaining battery percentage or qualitative remaining battery level.

 ## Specification